Omerba31/clipboard-sync-tool/README.md

 A: Unlimited!
 You can pair as many devices as you want.
 The encryption system supports multi-peer communication.

 **Q: Does it work over the internet?**
-A: Not currently.
-Devices must be on the same local network.
-Internet/cloud sync could be added as a future feature.
+A: Yes!
+Use the cloud relay server.
+See [cloud-relay/README.md](cloud-relay/README.md) for setup.
+Local P2P mode requires same network.

 **Q: What happens if I copy a large file?**
 A: It will sync, but may take time depending on file size and network speed.
 Files are compressed and encrypted before transfer.